supameow/Solve-mysteries-through-SQL./case#005/solution.md

    c.server_location like '%Helsinki%'
 ```
 Found a suspect! employee_id: 99
-Tried to submit but it was not her.
+- Tried to submit but it was not her.
 However, when joining the email content of her as the recipient, this girl received an email relating to the case:
-I noticed something strange with the alarm system.
+'I noticed something strange with the alarm system.
 There might be a potential malfunction near the chip.
-Thought you should check it out to be safe.
+Thought you should check it out to be safe.'
 > Since 99 is not the saboteur, let's continue to check whoever sent her this email

 ### 4. Who sent the suspicious email?